 How to spot fake emails and texts

-Fake and fradulent emails and texts may look like they are sent by one of the seven agencies of the Danish Customs and Tax Administration (Skatteforvaltningen).
+Fake and fradulent emails and texts may look like they are sent by the Tax Agency or one of the seven agencies of the Danish Customs and Tax Administration (Skatteforvaltningen).
 We recommend that you only click on links in emails and texts when you are sure that the sender is legitimate.

-We never aks for your bank or payment information.
+- We never ask for your bank or payment details.

 You should also be on guard if you get a phone call from someone claiming to be from the Tax Agency (Skattestyrelsen) or the Customs and Tax Administration (Skatteforvaltningen).
 Please read more below.